-We chose between two options of the system implementation.
-The form of a cloud-based service seems more preferable than a desktop application for several reasons.
+Two options of the system implementation were considered.
+The form of a cloudbased service seems more preferable than a desktop application for several reasons.
 The first one is opportunities of collaboration provided by web-oriented realization.
 Users can have access to the shared models and work with them exploiting their local computational resources.
 The second reason of choosing the cloud-based solution is absence of the installation step.
-Finally, we wanted to show that the development of tools, e.g. The Khronos Group Inc [2022], for web-oriented programming is reached the point when a complete CAD/CAM system can be created.
+Finally, the thesis shows that the development of programming tools, e.g. The Khronos Group Inc [2022], for web-oriented programming is reached the point when a complete CAD/CAM system can be created.
 Following chapters provide more details on the implementation of the system.